June in

 March through

-September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for ordinary individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the ordinary person.

-Carry out every crucial safety measure.
-People with fair skin may sustain burns in fewer than 5 minutes.
+Enforce every vital precaution.
+Those with light skin could endure burns in a matter of minutes.
 Seek shade and limit direct Sun exposure between 10 a.m. and 4 p.m., when UV radiation is at its peak, but be aware that not all shade structures provide complete sun protection.
-For excellent sun protection for the eyes, ears, face, and neck, consider a wide-brim hat.
-Even on a cloudy day, sunscreen with a minimum SPF of 30 should be used liberally and reapplied often, especially after a swim or outdoor activity.
+Consider a wide-brim hat essential for effective sun defense covering your face, neck, and eyes.
+Following every swim or outdoor workout, a sunscreen with an SPF of not less than 30 should be liberally applied and re-applied frequently, even on overcast days.